aufau/SaberMod/README.rst

   32768 - Game Stats     65536 - Duel Stats     131072 - Vote
   =====================  =====================  =====================

+g_macroscan <0|1>
+  Enable scanning for and disabling binds that may give unfair advantage.
+Works only on players using SaberMod Clientside.

 g_maxGameClients <limit>
   Removed.
 Use teamsize instead.